 256-bit encryption is much secure than 128-bit.
-A 256-bit encryption key means there’s 2256 possible combinations compared to 128-bit key which has 2128 possible combination a hacker would have try to break the encryption.
-In simple terms, 256-bit key takes 14 rounds of AES compare to 10 AES rounds of 128-bit key for each data block.
-It is still impossible to break or brute-force a 256–bit encryption algorithm.
+A 256-bit encryption key means there’s 2256 possible combinations compared to 128-bit key which has 2128 possible combination a hacker would have tried to break the encryption.
+In simple terms, a 256-bit key takes 14 rounds of AES compare to 10 AES rounds of 128-bit key for each data block.
+It is still impossible to break or brute-force a 256-bit encryption algorithm.

 When you are searching for SSL Certificate, you will find 128-bit encryption and 256-bit encryption certificates.
 What’s that?